gl00my/www.instead/games.en.md

 ## Starting game

 To automatical game downloading and launching you may use **instead-launcher**.
+It can be found in the [download](http://instead.syscall.ru/en/download) area.
 If you do not want to use it, you may download and install games manually.

 > To launch game you must download INSTEAD first.
 Just press red Download button